mietek/halcyon-website/pages/shootout/index.md

 Simple applications, intended to compare build times and sizes across most Haskell web frameworks.

-All examples can be installed with a single command on regular machines running most recent Linux distributions.
+All examples can be installed in one command on regular machines running most recent Linux distributions.

-Additionally, all examples can be deployed to a new [DigitalOcean](https://digitalocean.com/) droplet or to the [Heroku](https://heroku.com/) web application platform just by pushing a button.
+Additionally, all examples can be deployed in one click to a new [DigitalOcean](https://digitalocean.com/) droplet, or to the [Heroku](https://heroku.com/) web application platform.

 <div><nav><ul class="toc toc1 menu open">
 <li><a href="#shootout-results">Shootout results</a></li>